clairee15/Assignment2/README.md

 Features
 (In this section, you should go over the different parts of your project, and describe each in a sentence or so.)
 Our features include a home page, shop page, about page, game page, contact page and cart page.
-The home page includes...
+The home page includes the different features our page provides and some featured products from the webstore.
 As for the shop page, it has the different products offered/sold which can be viewed by users.
 The about page talks about Bluelock, so that new users have a brief understanding of what our website is all about.
-As the the game page,..
+As the the game page, it involves a simple interactive ball game where users can earn points through it.
+The accumulated points can be used as discount/offset once they get to the cart page.
 The contact page then shows where the current physical store is and ways to contact the store/company.
 A feedback form is also included to take in feedbacks/thoughts from customers/users to help improve our website or services.
 The cart page allows users to cart out and buy products.
-The game and cart page are interlinked as points earned through the game can discount prices when user wishes to cart out.

-Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-Features Left to Implement
-Another feature idea
+There is also a login and register account page for both new and current users.

 Technologies Used
 - JavaScript